yigitaktan/XeQueryReplayer/ab-test/regression-comparator.md

 All comparisons, ratios, and impact calculations are derived consistently from this single metric, ensuring analytical integrity.

+## Metric Aggregation and Weighting Model

+Query Store exposes runtime statistics as averages per plan and interval.
+To produce accurate, workload-representative comparisons, the script does not rely on simple averages.

+Instead, all metrics are aggregated using **execution-count–weighted math**:

+- **TotalMetric**
+  `SUM(avg_metric × execution_count)`

+- **AvgMetric**
+  `TotalMetric / TotalExecutionCount`

+This ensures that:

+- Frequently executed plans contribute proportionally more to results
+- Rare executions do not skew averages
+- Comparisons reflect real system impact, not statistical artifacts

+This weighting model is applied consistently across:

+- LowerCL and HigherCL
+- Group-level aggregation
+- Plan-level drill-down
+- ImpactScore calculation

+Without weighted aggregation, A/B analysis can easily misrepresent reality, especially in workloads with uneven execution distributions.

 ## Result Sets Overview
 The script produces multiple result sets, each serving a specific analytical purpose.